Nickko04/Nickko04/README.md

 - 👀 I’m interested in Devops and Automation
 - 🌱 I’m currently learning Kubeflow
 - Cloud Architect and design (GCP+AZURE+AWS)
-- 💞️ I’m looking to collaborate on ML and Tensorboard
 - 📫 How to reach me sharma.vw@gmail.com

 <!---